 - I know that this can be overwhelming if you have a large amount of participants, but the task can become manageable if split it between several hosts.
 Visit each blog that participated in the linky party and have at least one host comment.
 There are many parties that I’ve been to and never hear from any of the host(s).
 Come and visit me at least once 🙂

-o Don’t set your social media to “private” (mainly instagram) and don’t use a verification process (Twitter).
+o Don’t set your social media to “private”.

 o Pay for InLinkz or Linky Tools so that the thumbnails show on your page.